 - You must show that you use your home as your principal place of business.

-Proof of using certain space for office
+Proof of using specific space for office

-Following can establish your claim of home office deduction.
+The following can establish your claim of home office deduction.

 - Your business letterhead/visiting card mentions a particular portion of your home as an office address.

 - You only debit the expense proportionate to the area used out of the total home space.